tyknkd/news-analyzer/README.md

 The software architecture consists of three microservices which interact via a message queue broker, as illustrated in the above diagram.
 First, (starting on the left side of the diagram) a data collector microservice collects news article data daily from an external internet source ([newsapi.org](https://newsapi.org)), stores the data in a database, and publishes it to a message queue.
-Next, upon receiving the data from the message queue, a data analyzer microservice stores it in a database, applies [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) to discover common topics, and publishes the results to another message queue.
+Next, upon receiving the data from the message queue, a data analyzer microservice stores it in a database, applies [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation) (LDA) to discover common topics, and publishes the results to another message queue.
 Finally, a web microservice receives the data, stores it in a database, and presents the articles sorted by topic to the end user via web pages and a REST API service.